jumpingrivers/optiRum/README.md

 devtools::install_github("lockedata/optiRum")
 ```

+## Website
+Browsing code and READMEs isn't for everyone!
+We have a lovely site made with [`pkgdown`](http://pkgdown.r-lib.org/) that you use to read up on how to use `optiRum`.

+Check it out at [itsalocke.com/optiRum](https://itsalocke.com/optirum/).

 ## Financial calcs
 We have a range of financial functions that follow the Excel conventions.
 More of these will be released upon request (by emailing the package author) or as they are required by Optimum analysts